Klaus Martin Ziegler: Recordings

 Ziegler recorded with his Vocalensemble Kassel and soloists Ursula Buckel, Irma Keller, Theo Altmeyer and Jakob Stämpfli, Bach's cantatas for Pentecost Also hat Gott die Welt geliebt, BWV 68, and Erschallet, ihr Lieder, erklinget, ihr Saiten!
 BWV 172.

 He recorded the cantata Du sollst nicht töten by Karl Heinz Wahren, scored for speaker, jazz soloists, choir and orchestra, with the RIAS Kammerchor and orchestra.

 A collection of "Neue Musik in der Kirche", published after his death, demonstrates his proficiency both as a conductor and as an organist.
 It contains Schoenberg's De profundis Op.
 50b (1950) and Friede auf Erden Op.
 13 (1907), both performed by the Vocalensemble Kassel, John Cage's organ piece Souvenir (1983), Dieter Schnebel's Lamento di guerra for alto and organ (1991), Arne Mellnäs' Omnia tempus habent (1972), and Heinz Werner Zimmermann's Psalmkonzert (1956), performed by soloist Barry McDaniel, instrumentalists, the choir of the Christuskirche Karlsruhe and the Knabenchor Hannover.

 Legacy

-A award in his name, the Klaus-Martin-Ziegler-Preis, is given annually in Kassel for new sacred music.
+An award in his name, the Klaus-Martin-Ziegler-Preis, is given annually in Kassel for new sacred music.
 It was given to composers László Tihanyi in 2002, Dominik Susteck in 2008, and Michael Töpel in 2011, among others.